Topics of the Conference:

 JVE conferences feature a broad range of high-level technical presentations, vibrant discussions and key experts and scientists from all over the world.
 The conference provides an opportunity to communicate your recent research advances, exchange ideas in innovative engineering technologies and enjoy endless networking advantages.
 With your participation, this Conference will prove to be an exciting scientific event, a fruitful opportunity to promote scientific research, technological development and its application

-Dr. Malika Perera
+Prof. Malika Perera

 Department of Mechanical Engineering Faculty of Engineering, Sri Lanka Institute of Information Technology, Sri Lanka

 |R. Attalage||Dean Faculty of Graduate Studies and Research, SLIIT Campus, Malabe|

 |R. Herath||Senior Lecturer, Faculty of Engineering, SLIIT Campus, Malabe|